utsaslab/squirrelfs/README.md

     - Note: this script overrides the Rust toolchain for the `squirrelfs` directory to use the version required by the kernel and installs `rust-fmt`, `rust-src`, and `bindgen`.
     - Note: this script installs `default-jdk` and `default-jre` so that the Alloy model can be checked.
 4. Copy `SQUIRRELFS_CONFIG` to `.config`.
-5. Build and install the kernel (about X min with 16GB RAM and 8 cores):
+5. Build and install the kernel (on a VM with 16GB RAM and 8 cores: ~45 min to compile, ~5 min to install):
 ```
 cd linux
 make LLVM=-14 -j <# cores>